extendr/rextendr/CODE-OF-CONDUCT.md

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the current maintainers of the project via email.
-Maintainers are identified as Owners on [crates.io](https://crates.io/crates/extendr); email addresses are provided in `Cargo.toml`.
+Maintainers and their email addresses are provided in the `DESCRIPTION` file.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.